 Kerry Humphreys is an Associate Professor.
 She researches, teaches and designs curricula in strategic management accounting, and supervises Honours and postgraduate research students.
 Her research investigates when managers make effective decisions incorporating strategy and performance information, including the balanced scorecard, and how new managers can learn to make better decisions using this information.

 Kerry publishes in leading international academic journals (ABDC A* ranked):

 AccountingOrganizations and Society, and the

 Journal of Management Accounting Research.
 Kerry is an Editor of

 Accounting and Finance, and Editorial Board member of

 Behavioral Research in Accounting and the

-She is a Chartered Accountant (CA), and has consulted to a variety of organizations in both the private and public sectors working with PricewaterhouseCoopers and, IBM Global Business Services.
+She earned her BCom (Hons; University Medal) from UNSW, postgraduate qualification as a Chartered Accountant with CA-ANZ, and PhD from UNSW.
+Kerry has consulted to a variety of organizations in both the private and public sectors working with PricewaterhouseCoopers and IBM Global Business Services.